astropy/astroquery/docs/index.rst

 ------------

 Uniquely in the Astropy ecosystem, Astroquery is operating with a **continuous deployment model**.
-It means that a release is be instantaneously available after a pull request has been merged.
+It means that a release is instantaneously available after a pull request has been merged.
 These releases are automatically uploaded to `PyPI <https://pypi.org/project/astroquery/#history>`__, and therefore the latest version of astroquery can be pip installed.
 The version number of these automated releases contain the ``'dev'`` tag, thus pip needs to be told